 GCSE Results & What Skills You Need to Succeed in Barbering

 With GCSE results day, we often see barbering and hairdressing bandied around as the career to turn to if you’ve not done well academically.
-Hair professionals are highly skilled, hard-working individuals who combine creativity with business skills; social and personal skills with a scientific understanding of colour formulations; biology, especially when it comes to the scalp and hair loss, with maths.
+Hair professionals are highly skilled, hard-working individuals who combine creativity with business skills; social and personal skills with a scientific understanding of colour formulations; biology, and maths.
 So with the industry crying out for fantastic apprentices, what does it take to be a successful barber or hairdresser?
-Luke Benson, hairstylist to Billie Eilish, Roman Kemp, Tom Grennan and brands including Tom Ford, and owner of Luke Benson Hair (launching September 2023) shares his experience with education and the industry...
+Luke Benson, hairstylist to Billie Eilish, Roman Kemp, Tom Grennan and brands including Tom Ford, and owner of Luke Benson Hair shares his experience with education and the industry...

 What did you enjoy at school?